joyreleased/pi-objectives/README.md

 Crowdstrike Falcon - Crowdstrike
 Mulesoft? - Mulesoft

+Acceptance Criteria:

-3 Document a proposed Security Inventory Automation design and implementation (PR1 Implementation Task) Create a proposed design, implemention, and process.
+3. Document a proposed Security Inventory Automation design and implementation (PR1 Implementation Task) Create a proposed design, implemention, and process.
 This would be an architecture document or PPT presentation.

 Acceptance Criteria:
 Set up a review with Solution Architects, @Jason Miller and other stakeholders.
 All stakeholders sign off on the proposed solution.

-4 Implement approved solution (POC) (PR1 Implementation Task)
+4. Implement approved solution (POC) (PR1 Implementation Task)

 Implement the design.
-This may be a POC type activity but if it works it should be quickly switched to production solution.
-If a new AWS accounts are required, work with Forerunners who are working on Control Tower.
-It may be potentially necessary to break this task down futher implementation inder this Epic once the details of the solution are better understood.
+This may be a POC type activity, but if it works it should be quickly switched to production solution.
+If new AWS accounts are required, work with Forerunners who are working on Control Tower.
+It may be potentially necessary to break this task down in futher detail once the particulars of the solution are determined.

 Acceptance Criteria:
-single-view inventory of libraries, components and vulnerabilities.
+Single-view inventory of libraries, components and vulnerabilities implementation.

 ------------------------

 ## PR2: SSL Certificate Automation (PI-6 Epic)

 As a cloud architect and security analyst, there is a need to automate the creation and renewal of certificates in AWS an other internal resources.
 Currently, certifiates are bought from GoDaddy by someone at CSBS with a credit card and imported into Amazon Certificate Manager (ACM).
 Additionally, there is a wild card certicate that is used on various load balancers across accounts.
-When these cerificates need to renew there is alway a scramble to cover them all.
+When these certificates need to be renewed, there is always a scramble to cover them all.

-There is a desire to automate this process and monitor expiration so certificate renewal can be planned inside a well defined maintnance window.
+There is a desire to automate this process and monitor expiration so certificate renewal can be planned inside a well defined maintenance window.
 For certificates created and managed by Amazon, they are automated rotated and renewed.
 For certificates used outside of Amazon this not the case and some source other than GoDaddy should be pursued and an automation "tool" would be created to renew certificates (Letsencrypt.org).
 Location of this auto mation is still to be determined.

 With EKS workloads, certficates will be created in ACM as part of the deployment using Terraform https://registry.terraform.io/modules/terraform-aws-modules/acm/aws/latest.
 So they are covered.
 As deployments are moved away from CDK to Terraform, the same module can be used even if the deployment is not EKS.
 For certificates provisioned outside of ACM, they should be imported into ACM using Terraform and their status monitored.
 The current thinking is Datadog can serve that purpose.